 Let’s fit an ARIMA model and predict the future 10 years.
 Also, we will try fitting in a seasonal component in the ARIMA formulation.
 Then, we will visualize the prediction along with the training data.
 You can use the following code to do the same :

-With this, we come to this end of tutorial on Time Series Modeling.
+With this, we come to this end of tutorial on Time Series Modelling.
 I hope this will help you to improve your knowledge to work on time based data.
 To reap maximum benefits out of this tutorial, I’d suggest you to practice these R codes side by side and check your progress.